Continuum Finance (CTN) Reaches Self Reported Market Capitalization of $122.75 Million

-Continuum Finance (CTN) traded 9.2% higher against the US dollar during the 24 hour period ending at 18:00 PM Eastern on May 16th.
-Continuum Finance has a market cap of $122.75 million and approximately $54,876.80 worth of Continuum Finance was traded on exchanges in the last 24 hours.
-One Continuum Finance token can currently be bought for $0.0594 or 0.00000220 BTC on cryptocurrency exchanges.
-Over the last week, Continuum Finance has traded down 14% against the US dollar.
+Continuum Finance (CTN) traded down 8.6% against the US dollar during the 24 hour period ending at 21:00 PM ET on May 22nd.
+In the last seven days, Continuum Finance has traded 87.4% lower against the US dollar.
+Continuum Finance has a market cap of $122.75 million and $147,310.88 worth of Continuum Finance was traded on exchanges in the last day.
+One Continuum Finance token can currently be bought for about $0.0071 or 0.00000026 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.